The Missing Cross to Purity

 in this power is the comely order;

-and out of this power is all the uncomely orders.
+and out of this power are all the uncomely orders.

 and this governor and government was before the devil and old Adam was,